hafs-community/HAFS/CODE_STYLE.md

 ## General

-* Trim all trailing whitespace from every line (here is an example sed command, `sed -i -e 's/[ \t]*$//' filename`)
+* Trim all trailing whitespace from every line (here is an example `sed` command, `sed -i -e 's/[ \t]*$//' filename`)
 * No tab characters unless absolutely necessary
+* Do not add binary files/executables, or NetCDF input files to the repository
+* Avoid adding non-existing symbolic links to the repository
 * Follow the coding style of the current file, as much as possible

 ## Python